boulund/TIGRFAM_scripts/README.md

 This will make requests to the web API using 10 parallel workers, and write the output to `TIGRFAM_annotations.tsv`.
 The order of the output is random due to the parallel workers.
 If you _really_ need to have the table sorted, it's easy to just run the output file into GNU `sort` afterwards.
+Please don't run this script with too many workers.
+Downloading annotations for all TIGRFAMs using the default setting of 20 workers takes about 5 minutes, the final table is about 4MB.

 It is also possible to download annotations for a subset of TIGRFAMs using the `--start` and `--end` arguments.
-The script will then download information for all TIGRFAMS in the range from `--start` to `--end`.
+The script will then download information for all TIGRFAMS in the range from `--start` to `--end` (inclusive).

 ## Count TIGRFAM annotations
 The `count_tigrfam_annotations.py` scripts parses `hmmsearch` table output